AbieFund/abie-archive/CONTRACT.md

 #### Emergency mode

-*30% quorum, 80% majority, timing switch*
+*30% quorum, 80% majority, breaks any on-going process, refund and self-destroy*

-* Requested majority: 30%
+* Requested majority: 60%
-* Minimum quorum: 80%
+* Minimum quorum: 20%
-* Particular timing: fast

 ## Return On Action

 The `beneficiary`is asked to publish videos, photos, testimonials.
-These can be rated ('likes') by any `member`.
-If this rating reaches 20% of members, the `reviewer` becomes `advisor` (part of the Advisory Board).
+These can be rated by any `member`.
+If it reaches enough members, the `reviewer` becomes `advisor`.
+This pool forms the Advisory Board.

 ## Advisory Board

-During the post-vote 'grace' period, a vote `advisor` (regular mode) among advisors can **cancel the vote**. `Beneficiary`has the right to send his proposal again.
+During the post-vote 'grace' period, a vote (regular mode) among advisors can **cancel the vote**. `Beneficiary` has the right to send his proposal again.

 ## Security

-* If the contract receives more than 100 ETH, `donator` gets refunded.
+* If the contract receives more than 100 ETH, `donator` gets refund.
 * Emergency process : emergency proposals needs to be quickly confirmed by the `reviewer`.
-We could incentivize this with a decreasing bounty.
-If the proposal passes, `contract.balance` is sent to all donators in proportion of what they gave.
+It could be incentivized with a decreasing bounty.
+If the proposal passes, all donators get refund.